Coopers Rock State Forest in Monongalia County, West Virginia — The American South (Appalachia)

 Erected 1963 by West Virginia Historic Commission.
 Sponsored by the W. Va.
 Centennial Committee of the oil and natural gas industry.

 Location.
 39° 38.217′ N, 79° 48.824′ W. Marker is in Coopers Rock State Forest, West Virginia, in Monongalia County.
 Marker is on County Line Drive (Local Route 73/12) south of Exit 15 (Interstate 68), on the left.
+It is at the parking lot at the end of the road, near the concession stand.
 Touch for map.
-It is at the parking lot at the end of the road, near the concession stand.
 Marker is at or near this postal address: 61 County Line Drive, Bruceton Mills WV 26525, United States of America.
+Touch for directions.